erikdrobne/SwiftUICoordinator/README.md

 ### Coordinator

-Coordinator protocol is the core component of the pattern.
-You should create a new coordinator for each distinct flow of views in your app.
+Coordinator protocol is the core component of the pattern representing each distinct flow of views in your app.

 **Protocol declaration**